Walks in the Watershed:

 Attention teachers!
 Would you like to take your students out into the Ghost Watershed?
 We are here to help!
 There are many educational opportunities to be found in this watershed.
 GWAS may also be able to support transportation costs for school groups.
 Please contact us to discuss your ideas and needs.

 With the help of our volunteers, we also attend environmental fairs at schools and the Calgary Mayor's Environmental Expo.
-We employ easy to use hands-on models to educate students about water quality and timing of flow.
+We employ easy to use hands-on models to educate students about watersheds.

 Another important part of GWAS work is to develop a science-based understanding of this watershed.
 Understanding its composition, structure and function as well as its thresholds to maintaining ecological integrity.
 Over the past few years GWAS has engaged several highly respected Scientists and Professionals, such as Dr. Brad Stelfox and Forester & Ecologist Herb Hammond, helping us to achieve this goal.
 In 2018 we also completed the first Ghost River State of the Watershed report.

 More information on the studies is available on our Research & Data page.

 Under the Water for Life Strategy, WSGs are tasked to promote best management practices, collaborate with land-use managers, undertake on-the-ground actions to protect the watershed, develop State of the Watershed reports and collaboratively work towards the development of adaptive watershed management plans.

 In 2011, GWAS initiated a partnership with the Elbow River Watershed Partnership (ERWP) to develop educational materials and an awareness campaign for recreational use in these sensitive watershed areas.

 With funding support from the ERWP and a grant by Alberta Ecotrust, a graphic designer was hired to develop draft designs for educational signage.
 Two signs were developed: "Steer Clear" and "Thank you for using the bridge".